-Tenzing Hillary airport in Lukla is the gateway to many of the tallest mountains on Earth.
-Tallest of them all, Mount Everest (8848m), is due north of Lukla and is accompanied by a host of eight-thousanders (peaks with a height more than 8000m).
-And this airport is the roughest, albeit, most accessible jump point for most treks and expeditions in Khumbu region.
-With an excursion of the Himalayas in every traveler’s bucket list, a journey to this airport is a must in your itinerary.
+Tenzing Hillary Airport in Lukla is the gateway to many of the tallest mountains on Earth.
+The tallest of them all, Mount Everest (8848m), is due north of Lukla and is accompanied by a host of eight-thousanders (peaks with a height of more than 8000m).
+And this airport is the roughest, albeit, the most accessible jump point for most treks and expeditions in the Khumbu region.
+With an excursion of the Himalayas on every traveler’s bucket list, a journey to this airport is a must in your itinerary.

 How it was constructed

-Tenzing Hillary airport is amongst 15 highest airports in the world.
+Tenzing Hillary airport is among the 15 highest airports in the world.
 It sits at an elevation of 2840 meters.
-While this is thrilling, the altitude plays a significant role in aircraft operations which is further elaborated.
+While this is thrilling, altitude plays a significant role in aircraft operations which is further elaborated.

-The airport is also amongst the top 5 airports with the shortest runway.
-With the runway only 527m (1729ft) long, only fixed wing aircraft with a short takeoff and landing capability can operate here.
+The airport is also among the top 5 airports with the shortest runway.
+With the runway, only 527m (1729ft) long, only fixed-wing aircraft with a short takeoff and landing capability can operate here.
 Helicopters operate to transport folks and their cargo from Kathmandu.
 However, a Helicopter charter costs much more than a regular flight.

 With glorious views of Mount Everest (8848m), Lhotse (8414m) and Makalu (8463m) on offer during the flight, it adds to the thrill of soaring past sumptuous terrain and a beautiful landscape.